Remiwi/YouCaption/README.md

 ## Frontend

 This shouldn't require any setup.
-To run the Next server (the thing that serves the content to your browser) run `npm run dev` in a new terminal.
+To run the Next server (the thing that serves the content to your browser) run `npm run dev` in a new terminal from `/frontend`.

 ## Backend